AbuseIO/SCART-docs/docs/basic/ntd.md

 - after classify and when the hoster of illegal material is local (country)
 - after 24 hours when the illegal content is still online
 - when marked as POLICE in classify (ntd to police contact)
-- when send LEA in POLICE (ntd to LEA contact)

 After "starting" a NTD, SCARt will group urls for the samen abusecontact until the hour-threshold is reached.